krishnakalyan3/blog/_posts/2020-10-22-dl-pc-build.md

 ---

 ## Hardware
 Since I live in Germany, I bought all my parts from Mindfactory.
-I sold my [Macbook Air](mresell.de) for 262€.
 Building a PC for the first time can be overwhelming and a dauting task.
-(Spoiler: Its easier that you think) My PC parts below.
+(Spoiler: It might be easier that you think)

 | Parts | Company | Price (Euros)
 --- | --- | ---: